 Fostering intramural collaboration, extramural collaboration and intra-/extramural collaboration.

 Traditionally, biomedical research has focused on understanding and defeating specific diseases.
-This was remarkably successful when the major scourges were infectious diseases, but the world has changed and now the major problems are chronic diseases associated with advancing age, including cardiovascular diseases, neurodegeneration, diabetes, COPD, etc. The major risk factor for all of them is aging itself, and impressive progress in understanding the genetics, biology and physiology of aging has allowed the emergence of geroscience, a field focused on unraveling the mechanisms that govern the role of aging on chronic diseases.
+This was remarkably successful when the major scourges were infectious diseases, but the world has changed and now the major problems are chronic diseases associated with advancing age, including cardiovascular diseases, neurodegeneration, diabetes, COPD, etc. These are diseases of significantly more complex etiology, and a major risk factor for all of them is aging itself.
+Impressive progress in understanding the genetics, biology and physiology of aging has allowed the emergence of geroscience, a field focused on unraveling the mechanisms that govern the role of aging on chronic diseases.

 The “GeroScience Interest Group” (GSIG) was formed to enhance opportunities to explore the intersection between aging biology and the biology of diseases that are of interest to the various NIH Institutes and Centers.
 The GSIG is focused on basic biology, but with a longer view towards translation.
 By developing a collaborative framework that includes many NIH Institutes, we expect to identify major cross-cutting areas of research, to propose coordinated approaches, to identify hurdles, and to envision solutions.
 By working together, we expect to catalyze the development of new tools, models and paradigms that address the basic biological underpinnings of multiple diseases.